 Eat: Head to The Sparrow Bakery (50 SE Scott St.) for breakfast or lunch – their croissants are out of this world.
 Beer lovers should head to 10 Barrel Brewing (1135 NW Galveston Ave) Their outdoor patio with a firepit is the place to be on a cool evening, and the food menu is pub with a serious gourmet twist.
 So pull up a chair, order some crawfish cakes and some steak and gorgonzola nachos, and raise a pint to great craft beer, because they have that too!
 Another local brewery that combines their craft creations with great bites is Silver Moon Brewing (24 NW Greenwood Ave).
 Head to their taproom if you’re seeking friendly local hangout, with a lively atmosphere, laid-back attitude and good food (try the gorgonzola fries).
 The pub often hosts live music, kids are welcome until 8pm, and Mondays feature $2.50 pints all day long.

 Stay: All the cool kids stay at the McMenamins Old St. Francis School (700 NW Bond St.) downtown, where a mosaic-tiled soaking pool awaits after a day of leaf-peeping, and whimsical decor defines its 19 comfy rooms and four sweet cottages.
-Rates start at $125, pets ok.
-Read reviews.
+Rates start at $155, pets ok.

 Team up with another couple or family and rent one of Lavabelle’s adorable vacation cottages in the heart of Bend.
 These fully-furnished homes range from studios to bungalows, from one bedroom to four or more.
 The kitchens are equipped with every cooking utensil you could ever want, and many have bonus amenities (the one we stayed in had a grand piano!)
-Rates range from $150 – $300 a night.
+Rates range from $125 – $300 a night.
 Pets ok.
-Read reviews and book a cottage.

 Get more fall travel ideas for Oregon in my new book: Autumn Escapes in the Pacific Northwest.